mikestuck/EaglesSchedule/README.md

 Crashlytics,
 AFNetworking

-Due to including these analytic based pods you must first install cocoapods.
+Due to including these pods you must first install cocoapods.
 In order to install cocoapods enter the following line into Terminal.

 ```
 Open Terminal